Tossing your hat into the ring for a fresh new job?

-To catch an employer’s eye and position you as a premier candidate, your resume requires a well-thought out strategy.
+To catch an employer’s eye and position you as a premier candidate, your resume requires a well-thought out strategy, as well as a bold look and ATS-relevant writing strategy (which you can see in this award-winning Chief Marketing Officer resume).

-Here’s what’s your resume should look like to attract attention and sail through the ATS:
+Here’s what’s your resume should look like to attract attention. meet employer requirements, and compete at the executive level:

 In a competitive job market, you can no longer list your job descriptions and call it a day.

 Instead, you’ll need to capture quantifiable proof of performance in dollars, percentages, or other figures.
-By displaying context and metrics, your resume will quickly express your value proposition.
+Context and metrics are CRITICAL to communicating your value proposition.

-To get started adding figures to your resume, make a list of top career wins, such as major contracts, large initiatives, productivity improvements, or cost savings.
+Add these elements by first making a list of top career wins, such as major contracts, M&A, revenue growth, efficiency improvements, or cost savings.

-Next, put figures in each of your success stories, such as profit gains or improvements in market share.
-Your resume content should look like this, with brief accomplishments showing specific results:
+Put figures in each of your success stories, such as profit or market share gains.
+Your resume content should look like this, showing specific results:

 Expanded revenue 45% by opening APAC and European markets, using compelling marketing campaigns against established competitors.